Erin Jones-Wesley: Softball career

 Jones-Wesley currently holds the career-pitching record for wins (84), strikeouts (728), and appearances (148) for the Long Beach State Women's Softball Program.

 At Long Beach State Jones-Wesley was one of the first Black-American starting pitchers for the women's softball team from 2010 to 2014.
 She also played professionally in the European World Cup for the Hørsholm Barracudas where she had a record of 4–2 with one no-hitter, 78 strikeouts and an ERA of 1.70.

 In her senior season at Long Beach State, Jones-Wesley became the only Long Beach State pitcher to attain four 20-win seasons.
 Through her college career Jones-Wesley clocked top speeds of 68 mph and threw three no-hitters.

 Along with school records, Jones-Wesley holds the Big West Conference record for achieving the Pitcher of the Week award 15 times during her career, and became only the seventh player in conference history to make First Team All-Big West four consecutive times.
 Jones-Wesley is also in the top five in the Big West Conference record books for wins, strikeouts, and appearances.

 Education

-Erin is an alum of the prestigious American Film Institute Conservatory where she graduated as a Producing Fellow and earned her MFA.
+Erin is an alum of the prestigious American Film Institute Conservatory, where she graduated as a Producing Fellow and earned her MFA.
 She produced the thesis film, "Til Life Do Us Part.

 Miss Santa Monica USA 2019

-In 2019, Erin was appointed as Miss Santa Monica USA by the Miss Universe Organization and finished 2nd Runner Up in the Miss California USA pageant, her first time ever competing.
+In 2019, Erin was appointed as Miss Santa Monica USA by the Miss Universe Organization and finished 2nd Runner Up in the Miss California USA.